 What is Colchicine?

-How does Colchicine work in treating COVID-19?
+How is Colchicine thought to work in treating COVID-19?

-If you become infected with coronavirus, your immune system sends useful immune chemicals to the affected areas of the lungs to help fight the infection, which is good because this is how you recover from an infection.
-However in some people there is an overreaction by the immune system called a “cytokine storm” causing too many immune messengers to be made.
-This means major parts of the body become very inflamed and they can not work properly.
-The lungs become congested which causes severe breathing problems and pneumonia.
-The heart, liver and kidneys can also become very inflamed which can lead to serious complications, even organ failure and death.
+- If you become infected with coronavirus, your immune system sends useful immune chemicals to the affected areas of the lungs to help fight the infection, which is good because this is how you recover from an infection.

 Is Colchicine an approved medicine by the FDA?

-Yes, colchicine is FDA approved for the indications of gout and familial mediterranean fever (FMF)
+- Yes, colchicine is FDA approved for the indications of gout and familial mediterranean fever (FMF)

-Colchicine may also be used for off label uses in Behçet syndrome, pseudogout and pericarditis.
+- Colchicine may also be used for off-label uses in Behçet syndrome, pseudogout and pericarditis.

 What happens next?